daveschudel/Fedora-KDE/README.md

 ## Customizing the DNF repository list

 ### Structure of a .repo file.
 Fedora's repository files are located in <code>/etc/yum.repos.d</code>.
-This is a section of a .repo.
+This is a section of a repo file.
 There can be other sections, like for debug or source packages.
 These are usually disabled.

 ```
 [fedora]